markemer/rpi-latex-thesis/README.md

 I have made a number of changes to the Thesis class;
 **These changes are in no way endorsed by any official at RPI/OGE.**

+## Summary of Changes

+- Now using Unix line-endings, with no blank spaces at the end of lines